-This one goes out to everyone whose holidays won't look anything like the Hallmark-style template that twinkles across every screen and pa-rum-pum-pum-pums out of every speaker in every store at this time every year.
+This one goes out to everyone whose holidays won't look anything like the Hallmark-style template that twinkles across every screen and pa-rum-pum-pum-pums out of every speaker in every store at this time of year.

 We here at HCPL understand that despite what we see in all the ads on TV, lots of folks do not have smiling, happy, cardigan-wearing families to come home to nor do those without families invariably have a smiling, happy, cardigan-wearing neighbor to transform them through the sheer radiance of the Christmas spirit into smiling, happy, cardigan-wearing new friends.